快猫成版视频

 By completing this course, students will:

-- Form and use the present tense of 鈥渂e鈥 and the simple present tense in sentences with correct subject verb agreement, pronouns, singular/plural nouns (including irregular words 鈥渃hildren, men鈥︹), mechanics (punctuation & capitalization), and in correct word order.
+1. Form and use the simple present tense, including of 鈥渢o be,鈥 in sentences with correct word order, subject/verb agreement, pronouns, singular/plural nouns (including irregular words 鈥渃hildren, men鈥︹), mechanics (punctuation & capitalization), and in correct word order.
 (24, 26, 28)

 GRAMMAR 02 (24 鈥 41 / A1 鈥 high A2)